jdoubleu/osx-terminal-monokai/README.md

 # Monokai OSX Terminal Theme
-This repository contains a theme for the osx temrinal app in Monokai style.
+This repository contains a theme for the osx terminal app in Monokai style.

 ![Screenshot](screenshot.png)